 In its natural state, driftwood is home to many things you don’t want anywhere near your aquarium, fish and live plants, mainly parasites.
 But it’s also typically loaded with tannins that can change the water coloration, and it will get brownish and murky.
 It’s not a bad thing, especially for many of the freshwater fish that hail from similar natural habitats.
 But it won’t portray the look you want it to.

-If you want to prepare an aquarium with driftwood with plants, there are a few steps you need to take.
+If you want to prepare driftwood for an aquairum with plants, there are a few steps you need to take.

 - For small driftwood that can fit in pots, boil it for an hour.
 This will ensure that there are no parasites or harmful bacteria present in the driftwood because that’s not something you want to introduce in your tank as it will harm your fish and contaminate the tank.